 Rainbows disappear as quickly and as mysteriously as they appear.
-They are used as symbols for different causes and companies around the globe, and are seen as a symbol of health, happiness and honour.
+They are used as symbols for different causes and companies around the globe, and are seen as a symbol of health, happiness and honor.

 So how are these etherial optical effects formed and how do they disappear without a trace?
 What historic tales of leprechauns and gods have formed today’s association of rainbows with pride, inclusion and joy?
 Hopefully the science and history behind rainbows will be as fun to learn about as they themselves are beautiful to look at.

 A rainbow is created by the perfect combination of refraction, reflection and then dispersion.